List of companies and organisations which have left the CBI

 Insurer Aviva became the first to leave the influential trade body, which claims to represent around 190,000 businesses across the UK.

+Several companies also said they are or are understood to be reviewing their membership or suspending activities with the CBI.

+These included PwC, Asda, Shell, National Grid, Lloyds Banking Group, Diageo, GSK and others.

-Below is a list of the companies and organisations which have so far announced plans to leave the group and the statements they have made, if any.
+Below is a list of some of the companies and organisations which have so far announced plans to leave the group or suspend their membership and the statements they have made, if any.

 – Association of British Insurers